choonyongchan/BdeAnnivVirtChallenge/README.md

 ## How it deploys

-Two workflows run it. `.github/workflows/update.yml` builds the dashboard on the hour (`cron: '0 * * * *'`; GitHub can delay a scheduled run 5–20 minutes) and on demand from **Actions → Update and Deploy Strava Dashboard → Run workflow**.
-Each run checks out, sets up Python 3.13, installs the requirements and Edge for Playwright, decodes the two secrets into `src/auth_state.json` and `src/nominal_roll/nominal_roll.csv`, runs `python -m src.main`, then commits `activities.csv`, `members.csv`, and `index.html` back to `main`.
+`.github/workflows/update.yml` has two jobs.
+The `update` job builds the dashboard on the hour (`cron: '0 * * * *'`; GitHub can delay a scheduled run 5–20 minutes) and on demand from **Actions → Update and Deploy Strava Dashboard → Run workflow**.
+It checks out, sets up Python 3.13, installs the requirements and Edge for Playwright, decodes the two secrets into `src/auth_state.json` and `src/nominal_roll/nominal_roll.csv`, runs `python -m src.main`, then commits `activities.csv`, `members.csv`, and `index.html` back to `main`.